Disclaimer: Originally published in September 2017. It is being republished since it still remains an interesting topic till today.

 I am not even exaggerating when I say that the feminism you witness in universities only partly helps you in understanding society.
 And if you have observed, people who champion the causes of women in university spaces, mostly are those who have left home and can AFFORD to make statements that they do.

-Feminism and its discontents are many, and here is something about university feminists that I would want you to notice.
+Feminism and its discontents are many and here is something about university feminists that I would want you to notice.

 The real world means negotiation

 It is not always necessary that you have to topple every structure.
-You can make your way for asserting yourself in any manner whatsoever.
+You can make your way of asserting yourself in any manner whatsoever.
 As long as you move a step towards liberating yourself, there is hope; there is feminism.

 If you can let your curfew timings shift from 8 PM to 9 PM after rigorous negotiations, you are not a failed feminist.
 You are as much as any.

 Feminism, especially under the constant pressure to maintain the status quo, might force you to tackle everything radically (or so the university feminists speak out to me).
 Listen up, there is no shame in negotiating.
 There is absolutely nothing that you should be criticized for when you negotiate.
 The real world does not work like university protests.

 We do have our pinjras at home, which we cannot break.
 Mainly because we have to go back home, be answerable.
 People like me do not have that luxury of staying absent.

 I just cannot slap my parents with a declaration that I will come home by 11 PM, and they are being patriarchal if they question why.
 I will have to talk to them about it and arrive at a conclusion.